IBM-EPBL/IBM-Project-10038-1659089105/README.md

 Save the model and its dependencies.

 Build a Web application using a flask that integrates with the model built.

+** Project Status : **
+--->The project status is almost completed our team did a web based application to predict the diseases and recommend the fertilizer to overcome from it to the users(Farmers).
+--->So, we uploaded the required files and samples our model in this github .
+--->We also done a successful demo video and uploaded it on the social media platform (Youtube).
+--->Hope it will work out and our model going to be a useful one.

+***The Team Behind This Project is:***
+Logeshwaran G
+Santhosh M
+Satheesh Natrayan A
+Shaheen M

 **Technical Architecture **